cecid/hermes-docs/docs/source/first_step.rst

    #.
 Retries
    #.
 Retry Interval

+..
+[2] Detailed description of the parameters in ebMS 2.0 partnership can be found in the next section :doc:`ebms_partnership`

 #.
 Fill in **Partnership ID**, **CPA ID**, **Service** and **Action** as shown below:
    Partnership ID is the unique identifier of the partnership in the sending Hermes while the three remaining fields (CPA ID, Service and Action) form a composite identifier between sending and receiving systems.